human-ai-lab/TTSDS-ID-JP/README.md

 <a id="ttdsdidjp"></a>
 ## About TTSDS-ID-JP

-This **Indonesian Folklore Storytelling in Japanese with Text-to-Speech** project proposes an integrated framework for cross-lingual folklore preservation by automating the conversion of Indonesian folk narratives into Japanese speech.
+This **"Indonesian Folklore Storytelling in Japanese with Text-to-Speech (TTSDS-ID-JP)"** project proposes an integrated framework for cross-lingual folklore preservation by automating the conversion of Indonesian folk narratives into Japanese speech.
 The system combines machine translation and text-to-speech (TTS) synthesis: Google Translate converts Indonesian text into Japanese, and a fine-tuned Style-Bert-VITS2 model generates high-quality, expressive speech.
 The models in this project were fine-tuned on a dataset sourced from the YouTube channel of the virtual YouTuber (VTuber) [Suo Sango](https://www.youtube.com/@SuoSango).

 This work is intended for use within the private research community of the Human-AI Interaction Laboratory at Nara Institute of Science and Technology University (NAIST).